Tera-Shiraneko/monitor-control/Readme.md

-## Tera proxy module to remove useless screen effects.
+## Tera proxy module to remove useless effects from your screen.

 ---